janm31415/jed/README.md

 # jed

-Jan's Editor: A minimalist text editor inspired by Acme and Nano.
+Jan's editor: a minimalist text editor inspired by Acme and Nano.

 building
 --------